tuttonluke/modelling_air_bnb_property_listing_dataset/README.md

 ### Classification

 The pipeline was reused for a classification problem, this time predicting the number of bedrooms in a property.
-Hence minor changes were required, such as the use of the Cross Entropy loss function and the F1 score metric for model evaluation.
+Minor changes from the regression case were therfore required, such as the use of the Cross Entropy loss function and the F1 score metric for model evaluation.
 The code for this multiclass classification analysis can be found here: [deep_learning_classification_models.py](https://github.com/tuttonluke/modelling_air_bnb_property_listing_dataset/blob/main/project_files/deep_learning_classification_models.py).

 The performance metrics for the best model are as follows: